antonnazarov/apricot/apricot-docs/readthedocs/source/0030-concepts.rst

 #. **Copy** - copies the selected Entity into the Clipboard;
 #. **Show As Text** - shows the detailed information of the selected Entity as a text, which might be convenient for the copy/paste of the information;
 #. **Delete** - delete the selected Entity;
+#. **Remove from View** - removes the selected Entity from the current View, not deleting it from the Snapshot. *Note:* not available on the Main View;
 #. **Select in Project Explorer** - finds and selects the Entity in the list of the Project Explorer (the left side of the application screen);
 #. **Select Related Entities** - selects the Entities, which have been related to the current one.
 If the current View does not contain some related entities, the "Select Related Entities" form will be open;
 #. **New auto- relationship** - runs the form of creation of new auto- Relationship.
 The **auto**- is a relationship which connects the selected Entity to itself;